Energy Efficiency & Electrification

 Take Advantage of the Inflation Reduction Act Savings

 The Inflation Reduction Act (IRA) is full of incentives to help you and your family go electric.
 It can be hard to know exactly what you are eligible for and how to best take advantage of the savings.
 The White House has create a website that gives an overview of what tax credits and rebates are available and when.
 Rewiring America has created a guide to help you navigate your options and a calculator that estimates how much money you are eligible based on your basic household information.
 In Middlesex County, the average household will receive $10,600 in IRA benefits to help them electrify.
-Right now, you may be eligible for the following, with additional savings coming soon.
+Visit the LexElectrify pages to learn more about what federal incentives are available today.